marcelpetrick/DevNotes/BeenThereSeenThat/20230606_AI_Ethics_Regulation_Meetup_nr1/README.md

 * Soner Bargu (WU Wien)
 * SDLC - system development life cycle
 * what to do to run an AI project with ethics inside
-* value based engineerng; UNICEF youma project/platform
+* value based engineerng; UNICEF yoma project/platform
 ![](img10.png)
 * will be IS/IEC/IEEE 24748-7000
 * "certifAIed" group for getting certified